 HSE req.
-032 Management system certification
+041 Management system certification

 Suppliers of goods and services should be ISO 9001, ISO 14001, and ISO 45001 certified.

 Each Fred.
-Olsen company shall establish, implement, and maintain processes to control the procurement of products and services to ensure conformity with these standards.
+Olsen company shall establish, implement, and maintain processes to control the procurement of products and services to ensure conformity with these standards, including procedures for deviating from the requirements in operationally critical situations.